CHAMPION HOME INSPECTION, LLC “AT WILL” EMPLOYMENT AGREEMENT

 - marketing, sales, service, cost, business method, formula, product specification, planning, engineering, and/or technical information relating to Employer, as well as customer lists and/or any other information which could give any third party an opportunity to obtain an advantage over competitors who did not know such information; and

-- trade secrets, which are used by Employer and which give it an opportunity to obtain an advantage over competitors who do not know those trade secrets.
+- trade secrets, which are used by the Employer and which give it an opportunity to obtain an advantage over competitors who do not know those trade secrets.

 - Injunctive Relief.
 Employee understands that in the event Employee violates any provision of this Agreement, Employer will have the full right to seek injunctive relief, in addition to any other existing rights provided in this agreement or by operation of law, without posting bond.

-In the event, Employee violates any provision of paragraphs 4-6 above and Employer determines that actual damages cannot reasonably be ascertained, Employer may elect, to recover liquidated damages in the amount as determined by the court system, plus court costs, litigation expenses, and actual and reasonable attorneys’ fees to be paid by the party found at fault.
+In the event, that Employee violates any provision of paragraphs 4-6 above and Employer determines that actual damages cannot reasonably be ascertained, Employer may elect, to recover liquidated damages in the amount as determined by the court system, plus court costs, litigation expenses, and actual and reasonable attorneys’ fees to be paid by the party found at fault.

 - Disputes, Attorneys Fees, Costs, Venue, Waiver of Jury.